Division Staff Contacts

 Multidisciplinary Teams/Collaborative Research Programs.
 Consultation with

-NIGMS Clinical Trials Staff Contacts as well as the Scientific/Research Contacts on the FOA of interest at least 10 weeks prior to the application due date is strongly encouraged.
+NIGMS Clinical Trials Staff Contacts as well as the Scientific/Research Contacts on the NOFO of interest at least 10 weeks prior to the application due date is strongly encouraged.

 Clinical Trials Staff Contacts